OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0058.md

 iOS app binaries are fat binaries (they can be deployed on all devices 32- and 64-bit).
 In contrast to Android, where you can actually decompile the app binary to Java code, the iOS app binaries can only be disassembled.

-Refer to the chapter [Tampering and Reverse Engineering on iOS](0x06c-Reverse-Engineering-and-Tampering.md) for more details.

 ## Native Libraries

 iOS apps can make their codebase modular by using different elements.
 In the MASTG we will refer to all of them as native libraries, but they can come in different forms:

 - [Static and Dynamic Libraries](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/DynamicLibraries/100-Articles/OverviewOfDynamicLibraries.html#//apple_ref/doc/uid/TP40001873-SW1):
     - Static Libraries can be used and will be compiled in the app binary.
     - Dynamic Libraries (typically having the `.dylib` extension) are also used but must be part of a framework bundle.
 Standalone Dynamic Libraries are [not supported](https://developer.apple.com/library/archive/technotes/tn2435/_index.html#//apple_ref/doc/uid/DTS40017543-CH1-PROJ_CONFIG-APPS_WITH_DEPENDENCIES_BETWEEN_FRAMEWORKS) on iOS, watchOS, or tvOS, except for the system Swift libraries provided by Xcode.
 - [Frameworks](https://developer.apple.com/library/archive/technotes/tn2435/_index.html#//apple_ref/doc/uid/DTS40017543-CH1-PROJ_CONFIG-APPS_WITH_DEPENDENCIES_BETWEEN_FRAMEWORKS) (since iOS 8).
 A Framework is a hierarchical directory that encapsulates a dynamic library, header files, and resources, such as storyboards, image files, and localized strings, into a single package.
 - [Binary Frameworks (`XCFrameworks`)](https://developer.apple.com/videos/play/wwdc2019/416/): Xcode 11 supports distributing binary libraries using the `XCFrameworks` format which is a new way to bundle up multiple variants of a Framework, e.g. for any of the platforms that Xcode supports (including simulator and devices).
 They can also bundle up static libraries (and their corresponding headers) and support binary distribution of Swift and C-based code. `XCFrameworks` can be [distributed as Swift Packages](https://developer.apple.com/documentation/swift_packages/distributing_binary_frameworks_as_swift_packages).
 - [Swift Packages](https://developer.apple.com/documentation/swift_packages): Xcode 11 add supports for Swift packages, which are reusable components of Swift, Objective-C, Objective-C++, C, or C++ code that developers can use in their projects and are distributed as source code.
 Since Xcode 12 they can also [bundle resources](https://developer.apple.com/videos/play/wwdc2020/10169/), such as images, storyboards, and other files.
 Since Package libraries are [static by default](https://developer.apple.com/videos/play/wwdc2019/408/?time=739).
 Xcode compiles them, and the packages they depend on, and then links and combines everything into the application.